It's been a long time coming - ok, a really, really, long time coming - but No Man's Sky has finally been cleared for landing.

 Based on the size of the game world that shouldn't be too surprising, but there were a lot of doubters online that are questioning whether a five man development team could add enough polish to a game with such massive scope to justify a AAA price.

-We'll find out on the 24th of June, when No Man's Sky arrives in the UK.
+We'll find out on the 21st of June, when No Man's Sky arrives.